ITMicaH/Powershell-functions/Citrix/XenDesktop/Readme.md

 `PS\> Get-BrokerMachine -PowerState Unknown | Update-HostedMachineId -Controller srv-cdc-001 -Restart`

 Update Machine IDs using Delivery Controller srv-cdc-001 and restart the updated VMs.

+# Update-PVSDiskVMWareTools.ps1
+Creates a new PVS version, adds an e1000 nic to the VM and boots the PVS device from it.
+Then the VMWare Tools are updated and cleanup is performed.